AlvFolgado/alvfolgado.github.io/_posts/2017-07-02-phpmailerwordpress.md

 [...]
 ```

-3.Default configurations of the object will trigger method 'mailSend':
+3.Default configurations of the PHPMailer object will trigger method 'mailSend':

 ```php
 [...]